 The interest rates we pay on Notes are fixed for their term, but the interest rates offered on new Notes may vary from time to time.
 The interest rates available for Notes on the date this prospectus was delivered are set forth on the accompanying Interest Rate Sheet.
-Current interest rates for Notes may be obtained by calling us at 877-389-9239, visiting our website at www.ImpactNote.com, or emailing ImpactNote.com, or emailing ImpactN
+Current interest rates for Notes may be obtained by calling us at 877-389-9239, visiting our website at www.ImpactNote.com, or emailing ImpactNote@enterprisecommunity.org.